TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 }
 ```

-To download the image we need only two things: the source image link and the destination file path.
+To download the image, we need only two things: the source image link and the destination file path.
 This is how it works:

 ```bash
 ./img-tool download --help